Giga99/DrawlingAndroid/README.md

 Let the best guesser win!

-Server is written in Ktor and you can find it [here](https://github.com/Giga99/DrawlingServer).
+The server is written in Ktor and you can find it [here](https://github.com/Giga99/DrawlingServer).